 5. Get your daily dose of sleep

 The role of sleep in keeping you healthy both physically and mentally cannot be underestimated.
 It is known that lack of sleep can suppress your immune system which in turn can make you susceptible to infections.
-A 2015 study in the Journal Sleep revealed that healthy men and women who were sleep deprived were at a higher risk of suffering from common cold.
+A 2015 study in the Journal Sleep revealed that healthy men and women who were sleep-deprived were at a higher risk of suffering from a common cold.
 So if you want to boost your immunity and prevent the common cold, getting sufficient sleep is the key.
 Ideally, a person should sleep for at least 7 – 9 hours.
 So make sure you get your daily dose of sleep without fail to stay healthy and fit.

 (The article is reviewed by Dr. Lalit Kanodia, General Physician)

 1. Stobnicka A, Gołofit-Szymczak M, Wójcik-Fatla A, et al. Prevalence of Human Parainfluenza Viruses and Noroviruses Genomes on Office Fomites.
 Food Environ Virol.
 2018 Jun;10(2):133-140.